Laragear/Refine/README.md

 ## Usage

-THis packages solves the problem of refining a query using the request query keys, by moving that logic out of the controller.
+This package solves the problem of refining a Databse Query using the HTTP Request by moving that logic out of the controller.

-For example, imagine you want to show the post made by a given author ID.
+For example, imagine you want to show all the Posts made by a given Author ID.
 Normally, you would check that on the controller and modify the query inside.

 ```php
 use App\Models\Post;